kiwipower/react-offline-test/README.md

 Your task is to write a React application that displays the current mix of energy generation in the UK (i.e. how much nuclear, wind, solar etc.).

-We have provided an empty React app to get you started.
-We have also included details about an existing API that you can call to load the data that you should display.
+We have provided an empty React app to get you started - it is pre-configured with Babel and Webpack to get you up and running with no fuss.
+Details of an API that you can call to load the data that you should display are provided below.

 ### How should it work?